MaxiEurope/reaction-faq/README.md

 ## ✨ Features

 - 🏓 **Reaction bot** mentions you when you can hunt/battle again.
-- 🎨 **Reaction bot** allows you to set custom reminders for owo patreon commands.
+- 🎨 **Reaction bot** allows you to set custom (✨embed✨) reminders for owo commands.
-- 📜 **Reaction bot** has a quest system - managing quests is now way easier.
+- 📜 **Reaction bot** has a an automatic quest system - managing quests is now way easier.
+- 🥇 **Reaction bot** has an OwO counting system with leaderboards.
 - 🔢 **Reaction bot** can calculate zoo stats and visualize huntbots.
+- 🌱 **Reaction bot** has a huge dataset of custom patreon animals you can use to lookup animals.
 - 🔊 **Reaction bot** allows you to use custom OwO prefixes.
 - 📢 **Reaction bot** has a command for your own reminders.